BenaroyaResearch/bioinformaticsChallengeCourse2022/NovemberChallenge/README.md

 ### Pseudocode:

-OPEN RStudio and install and load the libraries you'll be using (recommended: complexHeatmap) Helpful functions: install.packages, library()
+OPEN RStudio and install and load the libraries you'll be using (recommended: complexHeatmap)

+&emsp Helpful functions: install.packages, library()

-LOAD the data you'll be using (sampleAverageExpressionMatrix.Rds) Helpful functions: setwd(), readRDS()
+LOAD the data you'll be using (sampleAverageExpressionMatrix.Rds)

+&emspHelpful functions: setwd(), readRDS()

 CREATE a heatmap object using the scaled sample expression matrix.
 Note you will have transform the matrix in order to rotate it into the correct input if using ComplexHeatmap.

-  Helpfulfunctions: scale(), t(), ComplexHeatmap::Heatmap() (this latter function can take a lot of robust arguments, which will customize your heatmap!)
+&emsp Helpful functions: scale(), t(), ComplexHeatmap::Heatmap() (this latter function can take a lot of robust arguments, which will customize your heatmap!)

 SAVE the heatmap visualization.